-The data are gathered twice annually, in the fall and spring.
+The data are gathered each enrollment term: fall, winter, spring, and summer for LA Tech.
 For this indicator, fall data (the national standard) will be used.

 The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a fall semester to the records of the following (second) fall semester.
 This is the national standard for the calculation of an institutional retention rate.
 The percentage of students retained will be compared to the baseline.